 The Main Character’s Growth

-This dynamic identifies the kind of growth the Main Character must take before they can finally address their resolve.
+The Main Character Growth identifies the kind of growth the Main Character must take before they can finally address their resolve.
 It is the closest thing to what most story gurus or story-structure enthusiasts refer to as the Character Arc.
 The problem with this generally accepted definition of “Arc” is that it assumes that every character must fundamentally change in order to grow.
 This assumption is half-true as there are millions of meaningful stories where the Main Character grows, yet does not change.
 These Main Characters grow into their resolve.

 Storytellers would be wise to understand the marked difference between transformational change and the development of character.